dacort/dacort.dev/site/content/posts/modern-data-lake-storage-layers/index.md

 Similar to Hudi, our data is written to Parquet files in each partition, although Hive-style partitioning is used by default.
 Hudi can also do this by setting the [`hoodie.datasource.write.hive_style_partitioning
 `](https://hudi.apache.org/docs/configurations/#hoodiedatasourcewritehive_style_partitioning) parameter.

-Different from Hudi, though, is the usage of the data catalog to identify the current metadata file to use.
+Different from Hudi, though, is the default usage of the data catalog to identify the current metadata file to use.
 That metadata file contains references to a list of manifest files to use to determine which data files compose the dataset for that particular version, also known as snapshots.
-The snapshot data also has quite a bit of additional informaiton.
+As of [Hudi 0.7.0](https://hudi.apache.org/releases/release-0.7.0/#metadata-table), it also supports a metadata table to reduce the performance impact of file listings.
+The snapshot data also has quite a bit of additional information.
 Let's update our dataset then take a look at S3 again and the snapshot portion of the metadata file.

 ```python
 spark.sql(f"UPDATE {ICEBERG_TABLE_NAME} SET creation_date = '2022-01-11' WHERE id = 100")